 Learning opportunities developed through collaborative and reciprocal partnerships between community, faculty/staff and students.
 The site of learning can be the classroom, the community or a land-based setting and the spectrum of engagement can vary from knowledge exchange and consultation to involvement, collaboration, and co-creation with community partners.

-Intentionally designed and institutionally recognized experiences on campus with a strong focus on personal growth and competency development with clearly defined learning outcomes and regular coaching, mentorship and/or supervision.
-For example, Elder or ceremonial helpers, elected and appointed governance and student leadership roles, orientation leaders, peer helpers, student participation in Sweatlodges and other ceremonies.
+Intentionally designed and institutionally recognized experiences with a strong focus on personal growth and competency development with clearly defined learning outcomes and regular coaching, mentorship and/or supervision.
+For example, Elder or ceremonial helpers, elected and appointed governance and student leadership roles, orientation leaders, peer helpers, engagement in student mobility experiences (i.e. student exchange), student participation in Sweatlodges and other ceremonies.

 A Senate-approved academic program that alternates academic study with paid, fulltime, supervised work experience.
 It is linked to the student’s area of study in appropriate fields of business, industry, government, social services, academic research and the professions in accordance with minimum criteria.